dronekit/dronekit-python/docs/guide/auto_mode.rst

 Currently there is no notification in DroneKit when a mission completes.
 If you need to detect mission end (in order to perform some other operation) then you can either:

-* Add a dummy mission command and poll :py:func:`Vehicle.commands.next <droneapi.lib.CommandSequence.next>` for the transition to the final command, or
+* Add a dummy mission command and poll :py:func:`Vehicle.commands.next <dronekit.lib.CommandSequence.next>` for the transition to the final command, or
 * Compare the current position to the position in the last command.